707ryanmckay707/PvP-Tic-Tac-Toe/README.md

 # PvP-Tic-Tac-Toe
-A multi round player vs player Tic-Tac-Toe game that runs on the Windows command prompt.
+A multi round player vs player Tic-Tac-Toe game that runs in the Windows command prompt.

 Made with C++ in Visual Studio.